mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [levels]: https://blog.jle.im/entry/levels-of-type-safety-haskell-lists.html

 But this is not that kind of blog post.
-This blog post is about what happens when you say "screw it, let's go full fancy"?
+This series is about what happens when you say "screw it, let's go full fancy"?
 Let's ignore the advice of the great Kirk Lazarus.
 Let's go full fancy.
 Let's write code that is so inscrutable, so much of a pain and torture to write, yet so _undeniably useful_